Marawi

 Marawi is located upon the shores of Lake Lanao.
 It is primarily inhabited by the Maranao people.
-The city is also called the "summer capital of the south" due to its higher elevation and cooler climate, a nickname it shares with Malaybalay.
+The city is also called the "Summer Capital of the South" due to its higher elevation and cooler climate, a nickname it shares with Malaybalay.

-On May 23, 2017, the city suffered extensive damage during the Battle of Marawi as militants affiliated with the Islamic State of Iraq and the Levant invaded the city and engaged in a massive urban gunfight.
-The ensuing battle lasted until October 23, 2017, when Defense Secretary Delfin Lorenzana announced the ending of the battle.
-Major damage of the city was mostly caused by airstrikes carried out by the Philippine Air Force in an attempt to eliminate the militants.
+On May 23, 2017, the city suffered extensive damage during the Siege of Marawi as militants affiliated with the Islamic State invaded the city and engaged in a five-month urban warfare, until when Defense Secretary Delfin Lorenzana announced the ending of the battle in October.

 Etymology

 Dansalan (Marawi's prior name) derived from the Mëranaw word "dansal", which means rendezvous; literally, it also means arrival (in other source, "where the waves come to shore").
 Being known as the destination point for arriving boats, the place refers to a port, hence, the "Place of Destination and Purpose."

 Meanwhile, Marawi is derived from the word "rawi", which means reclining, in reference to Agus River.
-On the other hand, this present name is in honor of the city's martyred hero in Kuta Maraghui (Fort Marawi) in 1895.
+On the other hand, this present name is in honor of the city's martyred hero in Kuta Marahui (Fortress of Marawi) in 1895.

 History

 As Dansalan

-Dansalan began as a port area.
+Dansalan began as a port.
+A sovereign of Marawi before 1639 was "Datu Buadi Sa Kayo" who imposed taxation.

 Around the original Meranaw fortification, Spanish captain Francisco Atienza founded a settlement called Dansalan in October 1639.
 His forces had come from Iligan and were attempting to conquer the entire Lake Lanao area.
 However, it was abandoned later the same year when thousands of Meranaw soldiers invested the then-fortifying settlement, pressing the Spaniards hard and thus they returned to Iligan, having failed in their quest.

 The Spaniards only returned to the area when they began the conquest of the Sultanate of Maguindanao in the 19th century.
-They made attempts to capture fort Marahui, the stronghold of the Maranao, twice until they succeeded in 1895 with the deaths of Datu Amai Pakpak and Datu Sinal.
-They abandoned the place again upon the arrival of the Americans in the country in 1898.
+They made attempts to capture Marawi, a Maranao stronghold, twice until they succeeded in 1895 with the deaths of Datu Amai Pakpak and Datu Sinal.
+They abandoned the place again upon the arrival of the Americans in the Mindanao in 1898.

-Dansalan was created as a municipality by the Moro Province legislative council on May 24, 1907; served as the capital of the undivided Lanao province since its declaration by the American Colonial Government.
+Dansalan was created as a municipality by the Moro Province legislative council on May 24, 1907; served as the capital of the undivided Lanao Province since its declaration by the American colonial government.

-A sovereign of Marawi before 1639 was "Datu Buadi Sa Kayo" who imposed taxation.